1983 Chicago mayoral election: Campaign

 The Chicago Tribune and the Chicago Sun-Times both endorsed Washington.

 Endorsements

 Results

-The election saw a massive voter turnout, with more than 82 percent of eligible voters casting ballots.
+The election saw significant voter turnout, with more than 82 percent of eligible voters casting ballots.
+This race had one of the highest turnouts in Chicago history.

 Results by ward

 Washington's coalition of voters consisted of the city's African American population with the additional support of "lakefront liberals" and the city's Latino community.
 Therefore, he performed best in heavily black wards, as well as lakeshore wards and heavily Latino wards.
+In black wards, turnout was no lower than 73% and Washington garnered around 97% of the black vote.

 Epton carried a plurality of the vote in 28 of the city's 50 wards, while Washington carried a plurality of the vote in 22 wards.